pongrut/RoboND-Home-Service-Robot/writeup.md

 3. The static 2D map of the world created from manual navigation with SLAM, as shown in Fig.1 right.

 ![world_robot_map](./images/world_robot_map.jpg)
 Figure 1.
 Left:  The simulated 3D World.
 Middle: The simulated Robot in the gazebo.
-Right: 2D Map (image file).
+Right: 2D Map (image file with 0.0500 meter/pixel resolution, defined in pongrut_map.yaml).

 ![SLAM_mapping](./images/home_service_SLAM.jpg)